 Cubism in Color: The Still Lifes of Juan Gris will require a $16 ticket for adults with discounts for seniors, students, and military.
 DMA Members and children 11 and under are free.

 See the full press release.

 Images: Juan Gris, Newspaper and Fruit Dish, 1916, oil on canvas, Yale University Art Gallery, Gift of Collection Société Anonyme.
 Photo © Yale University Art Gallery (banner: detail); Juan Gris, Newspaper and Fruit Dish, 1916, oil on canvas, Yale University Art Gallery, Gift of Collection Société Anonyme.
-Photo © Yale University Art Gallery; Juan Gris, Guitar and Pipe, 1913, oil and charcoal on canvas, Dallas Museum of Art, The Eugene and Margaret McDermott Art Fund, Inc.; Juan Gris, Still Life before an Open Window, Place Ravignan, 1915, oil on canvas, Philadelphia Museum of Art, The Louise and Walter Arensberg Collection, 1950; Juan Gris, Fantômas, 1915, oil on canvas, National Gallery of Art, Washington, Chester Dale Fund; Juan Gris, The Painter’s Window, 1925, oil on canvas, Baltimore Museum of Art: Bequest of Saidie A. May.
+Photo © Yale University Art Gallery; Juan Gris, Guitar and Pipe, 1913, oil and charcoal on canvas, Dallas Museum of Art, The Eugene and Margaret McDermott Art Fund, Inc.; Juan Gris, Still Life before an Open Window, Place Ravignan, 1915, oil on canvas, Philadelphia Museum of Art, The Louise and Walter Arensberg Collection, 1950; Juan Gris, Fantômas, 1915, oil on canvas, National Gallery of Art, Washington, D.C., Chester Dale Fund; Juan Gris, The Painter’s Window, 1925, oil on canvas, Baltimore Museum of Art: Bequest of Saidie A. May.
 Photography by Mitro Hood